PLAY LIST 2017

 With Hawkwind in one corner of the sonic spectrum, Neu, Broadcast and Trees in the others, Jane Weaver's latest venture into the pleasures of repetitive riffs, psychedelic synths and vocals as clean, clear and English as Jacqui McShee's, is another woozy and groovy delight.
 Two Doves are part of the band, Can's ex-singer Malcolm Mooney provides a guest rap, and the whole thing does not reek one bit of retro.

-Jane Weaver, "Modern Kosmology
+Jane Weaver, "Modern Kosmology" (Fire)

 Bonnie Prince Billy